Our clients

 How do we raise money to provide access to the neighborhood?

 We are pleased to have engaged in a partnership with the Heller Fundraising Group to support Judson Memorial Church in New York City as they consider a capital campaign to make their building more accessible.
 Judson supports countless community arts, justice and religious groups in the thriving Washington Square neighborhood.
-So often it is hard to know where to start with a project of this size, and we’re helping them do just that: Start!
+So often it is hard to know where to start with a project of this size, and we’re helping them do just that: start!

 Read More